jdemos/rules-stats/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes:

+1. Clone respository.
+2. Run `bundle install`.
+See project Gemfile for required gems.
+3. Configure the config/account.yml file with account details target stream

 ### Prerequisites